breakin/snestistics/docs/user-guide.md

 title: User Guide
 layout: default
 ---
 Snestistics is a tool that helps the user reverse engineer games for the Super Nintendo.
-In general snestistics wants a ROM-file (in .SMC/.SFC-format) and a trace-file.
-The [first entry](tutorial-1) in the tutorial series shows how to create a trace file and how to make snestistics generate assembly listing.
+In general snestistics needs a ROM file (.sfc/.smc) and a custom trace file.
+The [introduction](tutorial-1) of the tutorial series shows how to create a trace file and how to make snestistics generate assembly listing.

 Snestistics is an "emulator-guided" disassembler.
 This helps it beat other disassemblers doing only static analysis.
 Because of this one (or multiple) sessions must first be "recorded" in an emulator.
 Each such session yields a .trace-file that represent a particular run of the game.

 Command Line Reference
 ======================
 Each feature of snestistics has a few command line options of their own.
 These are shown in a table in the relevant section.
-An example command line is as follows:
+A typical command line invokation looks like this:
 ~~~~~~~~~~~~~~
 snestistics -romfile myrom.sfc -autoannotate true -nmifirst 12 -nmilast 24 -asmoutfile output.asm
 ~~~~~~~~~~~~~~

-ROM support
+ROM Support
 ===========
 Almost all command requires a ROM file to be specified.
 Most of the time it is enough to supply the name of the ROM file and the rest should be inferred from other files (such as the trace file or by doing auto-detection based on content in the ROM-file):